-Two laws in Minnesota prohibit employers from discriminating on the basis of age.
+Two laws in Minnesota prohibit employers from discriminating based on age.
 The Minnesota Human Rights Act prohibits discrimination against applicants and employees who are at least 18 years old, unless age is a bona fide occupational qualification (BFOQ) for the job in question (MN Stat.
 Sec.
 363A.01 et seq.).
-The Minnesota Retirement Law prohibits employers from discriminating on the basis of age against individuals under the age of 70, except when federal or state law compels or specifically authorizes such action (MN Stat.
+The Minnesota Retirement Law prohibits employers from discriminating based on age against individuals under the age of 70, except when federal or state law compels or specifically authorizes such action (MN Stat.
 Sec.
 181.81 et seq.).
 The law authorizes mandatory retirement at age 70.
 However, employers with 20 or more employees are subject to the federal Age Discrimination in Employment Act (ADEA), which permits mandatory retirement in limited circumstances only.

 Under the Human Rights Act, it is unlawful to: